Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 {{% rules-block heading="On your turn" %}}

-Play a card from your hand **facedown** on a suspect's evidence pile, then draw back up to 4 cards.
+Play as many cards from your hand as you want.

-{{% remark %}}
+Each card is placed on the "evidence pile" below a suspect that is still alive.
+(Its tile is not turned facedown.)

-Can't play a card?
-Discard your whole hand and draw 4 new cards.
+* If you play a card **faceup** ( = open), you execute its action and move the loupe one step forward.
-{{% /remark %}}
+* If you play the card **facedown**, move the loupe one step backward.

-If you play a card at the current *loupe* suspect, play it **faceup** and execute its action.
+If you play nothing, discard your whole hand, and the loupe moves forward one step.

-Finally, move the loupe one suspect forward ( = to the right).
-If there is none, execute a [review](#review).
+Only move the loupe at the end of your turn, after playing all your cards and summing their movement.
+If there is no next step for the loupe, it **wraps around** to the other side.
+If this happened, execute a [review](#review) now!

-**Exception: the first round is safe.** No review triggers; the loupe just returns to the first suspect.
-You can disable this rule on advanced sets (where murdering is harder) or if you don't want it.
+@TODO: EXAMPLE IMAGE

 {{% /rules-block %}}